Your Union Rights in the United States

 Unions play a valuable role in workers’ lives.

-In 1997, according to the United States Department of Labor, union wages were 34% higher than non-union in comparable jobs.9 Moreover, unions have played a powerful part in creating gains for every person.
-Labor has led the movement for pension protections, minimum wages, child labor prohibition, and public education for all children.10 Unions serve an important purpose in society and act as virtually the only politically powerful group believing in and advocating for human rights.
+In 2023, according to the U.S. Department of Labor, full-time wage and salary union workers had a median weekly salary of $1,263 as compared to non-union full-time workers who earned a median of $1,090 weekly.
+Moreover, unions have played a powerful part in creating gains for every person.
+Labor has led the movement for pension protections, minimum wages, child labor prohibition, and public education for all children.
+Unions serve an important purpose in society and act as virtually the only politically powerful group believing in and advocating for human rights.

 Since it is not feasible for all of the interests of workers to be legislated, unions are essential to achieving gains such as adequate vacation time and sick leave.